cchudzicki-ocw-testing/21w.036-spring-2022/content/pages/readings.md

 3. Read broader articles on communicating science.
     - Pineda, Diego. "[Editing a Science Documentary: More than Words (Literally!)
 (PDF)](http://www.councilscienceeditors.org/wp-content/uploads/v27n2p047-049.pdf)." *Sci Ed* 27, no. 2 (2004): 47–49.
         - For context and terminology.
 4. Read two articles from this list.
 Choose carefully.
-An abstract/summary is available for each article.
     1. Nisbet, Matthew C., and Dietram A. Scheufele. "[What's Next for Science Communication?
 Promising Directions and Lingering Distractions](https://bsapubs.onlinelibrary.wiley.com/doi/full/10.3732/ajb.0900041)." *American Journal of Botany* 96, no. 10 (2009): 1767–1778.
     2. Laursen, Sandra L., and Annette Brickley. "[Focusing the Camera Lens on the Nature of Science: Evidence for the Effectiveness of Documentary Film as a Broader Impacts Strategy](https://www.tandfonline.com/doi/full/10.5408/1.3604825)." *Journal of Geoscience Education* 59, no. 3 (2011): 126–138.
     3. Dahlstrom, Michael F. "[Using Narratives and Storytelling to Communicate Science with Nonexpert Audiences](https://www.pnas.org/doi/full/10.1073/pnas.1320645111)." *Proceedings of the National Academy of Sciences* 111, no. supplement 4 (2014): 13614–13620.